lolatheworld/lolatheworld/README.md

 - 👋 Hi, I’m @lolatheworld
-- 👀 I’m interested in SQL, Ruby, Product Design & Projects
+- 👀 I’m interested in SQL, Ruby, Software Engineer & Projects
-- 🌱 I’m currently learning Ruby and SQL
+- 🌱 I’m currently learning Ruby and Python

 <!---
 lolatheworld/lolatheworld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.